 2.)
 Morella, Castellon

-Be sure to try (and buy) some of their locally produced, organic olive oil before you leave.
+Oh, and make sure to try some of their locally produced, organic olive oil before you leave.
 Delicioso!

 5.)
 Ronda, Malaga

 I visited Ronda around ten years ago and is one place that I truly love in Spain.
 Since then, we’ve been back again and I swear it was even better than I remember.

 Now, although Ronda may be a more popular spot, its picturesque charm is something that you won’t want to miss and still away from the majority of the crowds that visit southern Spain.